beatrizdossantos/beatrizdossantos/README.md

 ## About Me

 - 🎓 Studying Systems Development at FATEC-SP.
-- 🔭 Writing a Undergraduate Thesis about {theme}.
+- 🔭 Writing a Undergraduate Thesis about DevSecOps.
 - 💼 Working as a .NET FullStack Developer.

 ## My Skills